owenhaworth/Spatial-Data-Analysis/README.md

 This assignment explores spatial analysis of malaria prevalence in The Gambia using R and geostatistical methods.
 Key tasks include:

-* Loading and preprocessing the malaria dataset from the geoR R package, aggregating by location, and converting it into a spatial sf object.
+* Question 1.1: Load and preprocess the malaria dataset from the geoR R package, aggregate by location, convert to a spatial sf object, and create a two-panel plot of total cases and prevalence.

-* Mapping observed malaria prevalence and visualizing total cases across locations.

-* Simulating data from the prior predictive distribution using Matérn covariance and creating histograms of simulated prevalence for selected locations.
+* Question 1.2: Simulate data from the prior predictive distribution using a Matérn covariance matrix; create histograms of simulated prevalence for selected locations.

+* Question 1.3: Generate maps of four different prior predictive draws of prevalence in The Gambia.

-* Fitting three spatial models with INLA:
+* Question 1.4: Fit three spatial models with INLA:

         1. Exponential covariance model

         2. Matérn model using SPDE2

-    3. Matérn model with penalized complexity priors
+        3.Matérn model with penalized complexity priors

-* Constructing meshes, prediction stacks, and generating maps of predicted prevalence, 95% credible intervals, and exceedance probabilities.
+    Construct meshes, prediction stacks, and prepare data for model fitting.

+* Question 1.5: Create three maps per model showing predicted prevalence, lower 95% credible interval, and upper 95% credible interval.

-* Organizing estimated parameters into tables and visualizing model outputs on maps for comparison.
+* Question 1.6: Calculate and map the probability that malaria prevalence exceeds 50% across The Gambia.

 This homework demonstrates the application of geospatial statistics, spatial modeling, and Bayesian inference in R, providing both numeric summaries and interactive HTML visualizations of the results.